servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 “If we suffer, we shall also reign with him…” (2 Tim.
 2:12) In this prophetic model, Laodicea ultimately produces a company of overcomers who reign with Christ—though their journey to that point is costly.

 III.
-TIME OF DAY — DUSK BESIDE PHILADELPHIA
-In this reading, Laodicea does not merely follow Philadelphia; the two coexist at the end of Day Two:
+TIME OF DAY — BEGINNING AT DUSK BUT GOING INTO DARKNESS In this reading, Laodicea does not merely follow Philadelphia; the two coexist at the end of Day Two:
 	•	Philadelphia = faithful, open-door remnant.
 	•	Laodicea = complacent, self-satisfied mass.